 Although I didn’t necessarily wanted to become a photographer, I started a study in 2009.
 Photography skills, I thought, will benefit me somehow the rest of my life.
 Besides that I thought it would be a good way to spark my curiosity.
 As a child I was always interested in everything around me and how stuff works.

 The expected charme of photography didn’t quite catch me.
 The 2nd year of my study, I was confronted with a disappointing internship.
 And when I heard I had to repeat a year, the doubt really hit me: should I continue or stop?
 I continued.
 I wanted to finish this study and prove to myself I could do it.

-Photography is about more than nice pictures, I discovered in my 3rd year during my internship at RGfotowerk.
+Photography is about more than nice pictures, I discovered in my 3rd year during my internship.
 The most important thing I learned is that a picture should tell a story.
 By that time my appreciation and respect for the profession grew.

 With Peter Timmer Fotografie i research and approach my subject with respect and patience.
 A photo becomes a nice picture when it tells you as the viewer a story or/and gives you the right feeling.